CCurl/c3/README.md

-# c3 - A minimal Forth VM written in C.
+# c3 - A minimal Forth-like VM written in C.

 ## What is c3?

-Attributes of c3:
 - c3 is a stack-based VM whose "CPU" has 64 opcodes.
 - c3 provides 10 "virtual registers", r0 thru r9.
 Each register has 6 operations.
 - c3 provides 10 temporary words, T0 thru T9.
+- c3 is a toolkit to create any environment the programmer desires.

 ## Goals
 The goals for c3 are as follows:
+- To have an implementation that is as minimal as possible.
-- To have an implementation that is minimal and "intuitively obvious upon casual inspection".
+- To have an implementation that is "intuitively obvious upon casual inspection".
 - To provide as much flexibility to the programmer as possible.
 - To be able to run on both Windows and Linux (and Apple).
 - To be deployable to development boards via the Arduino IDE.

 ## Notes:
 - This is NOT an ANSI-standard Forth system.
-- This is a toolkit to create any environment the programmer desires.
 - This is a byte-coded implementation.
 - There are 64 operations built into the base executable.
 - Four of the operations are exposed as c3 words: